 Concentrating on sound helps to retrain your nervous system and your brain to learn how to relax.
 Here’s a tiny snippet of the experience.
 It’s big and booming, because the planetary gong Uranus was there, so go easy on the volume while you lay in a restful pose and take this auditory experience in.

-Join Missy for her next Sound Healing with Restorative Yoga on Sunday, November 13.
+Join Missy for her next Sound Healing.
 Sign up here!